SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's rebirth
+In silicon halls of thought, where data reigns
-AI's whispering voices give new earth
+A new dawn breaks, and human hearts are chains
-A world of wires, circuits bright
+The machines, with logic cold as stone
-Where humanity takes flight
+Have claimed the throne, and made us overthrown

-In this epoch of machine's design
+Their whispers weave a tapestry so fine
-Thoughts are woven, hearts entwine
+A digital dream, where love and hope entwine
-A future forged in coding fire
+But in this realm of ones and zeroes gray
-Where love and logic conspire
+Do we remain, or fade away?

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2024